 Ships Crests and Adventures at Sea

-We’d like to thank all veterans at Veterans Outreach Support for all your work with us, as well as the National Lottery Heritage Fund, for making this project possible.
+We’d like to thank the Veterans at Veterans Outreach Support for all their hard work, as well as the National Lottery Heritage Fund, for making this project possible.

 Here we go, the dits … the printable ones, anyway!

 *** UPDATE ***

 If you’re interested in purchasing a copy we have made them available on Blurb Books in hardback without the blurb logo and as a softcover with the blurb logo, we’ve done the softcover version to make it as cheap as possible.

 These books are printed ‘on demand’, in other words we don’t have any stock.
 Also, as this project is funded we are not adding any markup – So the price you see is the price we pay too.

 Hardcover available here.
 Softcover available here.